My H-index is currently 27 (using Google Scholar data).

 Our work on the spreading of rumours about the Higgs boson discovery on Twitter (January 2013) in The New Scientist (see also this blog entry).
 More videos related to the study can be found here.

-Our work for the Data for Development (D4D) Challenge (May 2013) was covered by The Wall Street Journal, La Repubblica, and Mobile World Live.
+Our work for the Data for Development (D4D) Challenge (May 2013) was covered by the Time Magazine, The Wall Street Journal, La Repubblica, and Mobile World Live.

 Useful Resources for Research and Academic Advice

 Writing, Presenting and General Advice

 How to Write a Good Paper and Give a Good Research Talk by Simon Peyton-Jones